NativeScript/docs-v8/environment-setup.md

 npm install -g nativescript
 ```

-To verify if the installation was successful, open a new Command Prompt window to ensure the new environment variables are loaded and run
+To verify that the installation was successful, open a new Command Prompt window (to ensure the new environment variables are loaded) and run:

 ```cli
 ns doctor android
 ```

-If you see **No issues were detected** you have successfully set up your system.
+If you see **No issues were detected** then you have successfully set up your system.

 #### Preparing an Android device